-- 8.21 The Commissioner considers that a useful approach to applying s BG 1 to an arrangement involves: - Understanding the legal form of the arrangement by: - o Identifying all of the steps and transactions that make up the arrangement. - Understanding the arrangement's tax effects and how they have been achieved by the arrangement.
-This requires identifying and understanding: - the specific provisions that apply to the arrangement, and why they apply; and - any potentially relevant provisions that do not apply and why they do not apply. - Identifying Parliament's purpose for the specific provisions that are used or circumvented by the arrangement. - Viewing the arrangement as a whole in a commercially and economically realistic way, including considering any non-tax avoidance purposes or effects.
-Factors that may be helpful to consider in this context include: - whether the taxpayer has gained the benefit of the specific provision in an artificial or contrived way, or by pretence; - o the manner in which the arrangement is carried out; - o the role of all relevant parties and their relationships; - o the economic and commercial effect of documents and transactions; - the nature and extent of the financial consequences; - o the duration of the arrangement; - whether there is circularity in the arrangement; - whether there is inflated expenditure or reduced levels of income in the arrangement; - whether the parties to the arrangement have taken limited or no real risks; and - o whether the arrangement is pre-tax negative. - Determining, by inference from the facts and objectively determined non-tax avoidance purposes of the arrangement when viewed in a commercially and economically realistic way, whether the arrangement makes use of, or circumvents, the specific provision in a manner consistent with Parliament's purpose. - 8.22 As illustrated in the order of analysis set out above, the Commissioner considers that it is sensible to identify Parliament's purpose for the specific provisions before viewing the arrangement in a commercially and economically realistic way.
-Viewing the arrangement in that way may give rise to the need to further analyse Parliament's purpose for a specific provision.
-This order of analysis is suggested because:
+- 8.14 Understand the commercial and economic reality of the arrangement as a whole.
+Factors (as detailed in Part 7) that may be helpful to consider in this context include: - whether the taxpayer has gained the benefit of the specific provision in an artificial or contrived way, or by pretence; - the manner in which the arrangement is carried out; - the role of all relevant parties and their relationships; - the economic and commercial effect of documents and transactions; - the nature and extent of the financial consequences; - the duration of the arrangement; - whether there is circularity in the arrangement; - whether there is inflated expenditure or reduced levels of income in the arrangement; - whether the parties to the arrangement have undertaken limited or no real commercial or economic risks; and - whether the arrangement is pre-tax negative.

+Consider whether the arrangement makes use of, or circumvents, the specific provisions in a manner consistent with Parliament's purpose

+- 8.15 Consider the implications of the preceding analysis of Parliament's purposes for the specific provisions and the arrangement's purposes, tax effects and commercial and economic reality as a whole.
+Bearing in mind Parliament's purpose for s BG 1 explained in Part 2, the analysis is likely to highlight a number of interrelated matters, including those concerning: - The presence (or absence) of artificiality, contrivance or pretence.